 Samsung Galaxy Tab S8, S8 Plus, and S8 Ultra

-We were also impressed with the OLED display on the S8 Ultra, and its incredible performance.
-However, despite its attempts to bring iPad-level productivity to an Android tablet, neither the OS nor the additional keyboard case is really up to the task.
-Read our review of the S8 Ultra.
+The S8 Ultra, on the other hand, impressed us with its mammoth OLED display and snappy performance.
+Despite its attempts to bring iPad-level productivity to an Android tablet, however, neither the OS nor the optional keyboard case is really up to the task.